-When you have limited or no freezer space, canning fresh fish gives you an easy alternative for preserving an abundance of fish.
+When you have limited to no freezer space, canning fresh fish gives you an easy alternative for preserving an abundance of fish.
 Whether you were fortunate enough to have a large catch, or just found a great deal on some fresh fish at the market, learning how to can fresh fish will help you preserve the meat in a safe and effective way.
-Use these tips so you can start canning fresh fish at home today.
+Use these tips to help get you started canning fresh fish at home today.

 Why Can Fresh Fish?

 To some people, canning fresh fish at home sounds like a crazy way to preserve fish!
 And you might worry about safety, mess, smell, and other potential obstacles.
 Fortunately, if you follow the simple instructions it can be an easy afternoon activity that will give you loads of canned fish to fill your root cellar.

 Before modern-day refrigeration techniques were invented, people had to find creative ways to can or preserve fish and other meats for long periods of time.
 Some solutions included pickling, drying, and smoking fish, as well as canning it.
 Even today, if you live with a fridge, or have a small off-grid refrigerator, canning fresh fish can be a good solution.

 Despite the invention of refrigeration, canned meats have remained a popular staple in American households.
 Think about how many types of canned tuna, salmon, and other fish you see on grocery store shelves.
 Instead of paying those high store costs for a small tin of salmon, you can produce dozens of jars of your favorite fish at a fraction of the cost in one afternoon.